 Remember, anxiety symptoms are actually symptoms of stress.
 We call them anxiety symptoms because behaving apprehensively is the main source of the stress that causes the body to become overly stressed and symptomatic.
-You can read more about “What causes anxiety symptoms?” in the Anxiety 101 section.
+You can read more about “What causes anxiety symptoms?”.

 Treating anxiety symptoms is just Part One of the recovery process.
 Part Two is dealing with the underlying factors that cause problematic anxiety.
 You can read more information about the Two Levels of Anxiety Disorder Recovery.

 Since anxiety symptoms are symptoms of stress, there are many ways to address them.
 Merely reducing your body’s stress and giving it ample time to respond is all that is required.
 But for most anxious people, we also need to deal with our anxious behaviors so that the body CAN experience a reduction in stress, and sufficiently for symptoms to subside.
 This is where most anxious people struggle: the inability to reduce their anxious behaviors, which causes the body to remain overly stressed and symptomatic.

 That's why Level Two recovery is required.
 Without identifying and successfully addressing anxiety’s underlying factors, it’s unrealistic to think meaningful and lasting anxiety disorder recovery can be attained.